Submit your feedback on this policy document using the Policy Feedback Facility.

 - 4. The Student Support Adviser (SSA) has a responsibility to:

-- a. act as a link between students, Disability Services, the Faculty and relevant academic staff, and the Research Student Centre to ensure students are supported through their study; and
+- a. act as a link between students, Disability Services, the Faculty and relevant academic staff, and the Graduate Research School to ensure students are supported through their study; and

 - b. facilitate reasonable adjustment provisions at the faculty level for each student registered with Disability Services.

 - 5. The student with a disability has a responsibility to:

 - a. register with Disability Services in a timely manner;

 - b. provide current, relevant and appropriate medical or specialised documentation;